 Introduction to Travel at Shoreline Community College

 This travel handbook has been prepared to assist Shoreline's employees in ensuring compliance with the State and College travel and transportation regulations.
-This handbook contains information on conference registrations, airline reservations, lodging, car rental, use of state vehicles, per diem rates, as well as how to complete the necessary forms.
+This handbook contains general information on conference registrations, airline reservations, lodging, car rental, use of state vehicles, per diem rates, as well as how to complete the necessary forms.

 The travel rules in this handbook are based on the rules and regulations published by the Office of Financial Management (Chapter 10 SAAM Manual – www.ofm.wa.gov/policy/10.10.htm ).
 The College must adhere to these rules and regulations in processing all travel requests, and in some instances, the College must establish procedures where indicated by the state regulations.